 IRVINE VALLEY WALKING FESTIVAL

 The people who call 'the valley' home are proud of where they come from and take pride in their walking heritage.
 So much so there is even an annual walking festival!
-The festival has been running every year since 2002 and attracts over 600 walkers to take part in a programme of led walks for all abilities.
+The festival has been running every May since 2002 and attracts hundreds of walkers to take part in a programme of led walks for all abilities.
 It’s a great opportunity to explore the area and get to know its history better with the locals who know it best.

 IRVINE VALLEY TRAILS PROJECT